FriedbergLab/Epictope/README.md

   - It first retrieves the amino acid sequence and Alphafold2 predicted structure for the protein.
   - It then BLASTs the protein against the proteomes of the animals used in the multiple sequence alignment, retrieves the highest scoring match (score measured by the lowest E-value), and aligns the matched proteins along with the query in a multiple sequence alignment.
   - It then determines the secondary structure, solvent accessibility, and disordered binding regions for the protein.
-  - It combines all feature scores into a dataframe.
+  - It combines all feature scores into a summary dataframe.
   - The dataframe annotates each residue position with its feature scores and final tagging score.
   - This file is saved to an /outputs folder with the name of the protein followed by '_score.csv'.
   - For example, the protein used in the examples saves a "outputs/P57102_score.csv" file.